Optimal No-regret Learning in Repeated First-price Auctions: Problem Formulation and Main Results

 where the expectation is taken jointly over the randomness of $v$ and the policy $\pi$, and $C>0$ is an absolute constant independent of the time horizon $T$ and the CDFs $(F,G)$. \end{theorem}

-In fact, the regret bound in Theorem \ref{thm.stochastic} is valid for a general class of monotone group contextual bandit problems (cf. Definitions \ref{def.contextual_bandit} and \ref{def.one-sided_feedback}) including the first-price auctions.
-However, we also show that if one is restricted to the larger family above, for non-stochastic value sequences the worst-case regret is lower bounded by $\Omega(T^{2/3})$ (cf. Theorem \ref{thm.lower_bound}).
-Hence, we propose another bidding strategy tailored specifically for the first-price auctions to achieve an $\widetilde{O}(\sqrt{T})$ regret (with a slightly worse logarithmic factor) under adversarial private values.
+Theorem \ref{thm.stochastic} is obtained as a special case to the regret bound on a more general class of problems, called the partially ordered contextual bandits (see Definition~\ref{assump:partial_order}).
+However, we also show that if one works in this general class of problems, then the \emph{iid} condition of $v_t$ in Theorem \ref{thm.stochastic} is necessary for achieving an $\widetilde{O}(\sqrt{T})$ regret (see Remark~\ref{rem:lower_bound_insufficient} in Section \ref{subsec.lowerbound}).
+It turns out that this general class of problems does not capture certain specific structure of first-price auctions.
+Hence, in our second result, we propose another bidding strategy tailored specifically for the first-price auctions which achieves an $\widetilde{O}(\sqrt{T})$ regret (with a slightly worse logarithmic factor) under adversarial private values.

-\begin{theorem} Let $v_1,\cdots,v_T$ be any value sequence in $[0,1]$ which may be chosen by an oblivious adversary.
+\begin{theorem}[Bidding with arbitrary private values] Let $v_1,\cdots,v_T$ be any value sequence in $[0,1]$ which may be chosen by an oblivious adversary.
 Then there exists a bidding policy $\pi$ (the \text{\rm ML-IS-UCB} bidding policy in Section \ref{subsec.coUCB}) with

-where the expectation is only taken with respect to the randomness of the policy $\pi$, and $C>0$ is an absolute constant independent of the time horizon $T$, the value sequence $v$ and the unknown CDF $G$. \end{theorem}
+where the expectation is taken with respect to the randomness of $\pi$, and $C>0$ is an absolute constant independent of the time horizon $T$, the value sequence $v$ and the unknown CDF $G$. \end{theorem}

-To the best of the authors' knowledge, the above theorems present the first $\widetilde{O}(\sqrt{T})$ regret bidding strategies for general unknown CDF $G$ in the first-price auction.
-The $\Omega(\sqrt{T})$ lower bound for the regret is standard even under the full-information scenario where $m_t$ is always revealed at each time, and for completeness we include the proof in Appendix \ref{appendix.lower_bound}.
+To the best of our knowledge, the above theorems present the first $\widetilde{O}(\sqrt{T})$ regret bidding strategies for general unknown CDF $G$ in the first-price auction.
+The $\Omega(\sqrt{T})$ regret lower bound even under full-information where $m_t$ is always revealed at each time can be established using the standard Le Cam's two-point method; for completeness we include the proof in Appendix \ref{appendix.lower_bound}.